sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

  ### Passing parameters to kernel modules

- It is possilbe to pass parameters to a modules.
-Passing pametes may be intersting to change the behavior of the module, for example to enable/disable debug logs, or tu suppor different workgin modes.
+ It is possible to pass parameters to a module.
+Passing parameters may be interesting to change the behavior of the module, for example to enable/disable debug logs, or tu suppor different workgin modes.

+  The macros for passing parameters are:
+  - `module_param()`
+  - `module_param_array()`
+  - `module_param_string()`

   Passing parameters to a module is declared in `moduleparam.h` file